-- Push the filter sample holder into the oven, close the quartz ball joint, run a Dry Wet Filter cycle. - Choose Sucrose as the punch area and click the Start Analysis button. - Repeat steps in Sections 8.3 until all five standards have been analyzed and the following criteria have been met: - The 5-point calibration has an $R^2 \ge 0.995$ (linear least-squares fit forced through the origin of a plot of total FID area counts vs. mass of carbon spiked). - Each of the five analyses gives an FID response to the internal standard within 90 % to 110 % of the average FID response to the internal standard for the five calibration analyses. - Calculate the new instrument-specific calibration constant by dividing the current constant by the slope (percent recovery) determined in 10.3.2. - The new constant must be saved in:
+- Push the filter sample holder into the oven, close the quartz ball joint, run a Dry Wet Filter cycle. - Choose Sucrose as the punch area and click the Start Analysis button. - Repeat steps described above in this section until all five standards have been analyzed and the following criteria have been met: - The 5-point calibration has an $R^2 \ge 0.995$ (linear least-squares fit forced through the origin of a plot of total FID area counts vs. mass of carbon spiked). - Each of the five analyses gives an FID response to the internal standard within 90 % to 110 % of the average FID response to the internal standard for the five calibration analyses. - After successfully completing the analysis of 5-point sucrose standards, create new calibration constant by clicking on "Create Calibrations" link on the flowing path: https://csn.aqrc.ucdavis.edu/CarbonCalibrations/Search